 The Morven Summer Institute is an innovative summer program hosted at Morven Farm, an emerging landscape for interdisciplinary learning for the University of Virginia.
 At the Morven Summer Institute, undergraduate and graduate students with interests in sustainability, design, food systems, and ecology have the opportunity to escape traditional confines of the classroom while working on projects with real-world applications.

-Students participating in the 2018 Summer Institute can select one 3-credit course from either (or both) of the 10-day summer blocks (Block A: May 21-June 2 & Block B: June 4-June 16).
+Students participating in the 2019 Summer Institute can select one 3-credit course from either (or both) of the 10-day summer blocks (Block A: May 18-May 29 & Block B: June 1-June 12).
 In conjunction with time spent in the classroom at Morven, this interdisciplinary program features guest speakers, field trips, active group discussions, and hands-on projects to ignite creative collaboration among students and faculty.
 Students from all years, departments, and outside Universities are welcome to join the Morven community for this unique program.

 For a glimpse at all you'll learn and do during the Morven Summer Institute experience, check out the MSI Blog!